akarcode/AdobeMetadata/README.md

 ![screenshot_adobe_metadata_2](https://github.com/user-attachments/assets/4a5dc664-251e-45c2-b02f-6a1a41c167d9)

 ## **Get-AdobeMetaData**
 The functions can be used for Adobe automation.
 This will either grab the XMP data directly or utilize ExifTool to grab it.
-The Data is stored in a HashArray.
+The Data is stored in a hash table.

 **$AdobeMetadata = Get-AdobeMetadata -AdobeFile $AdobeFile -ExifTool $ExifTool**